danrot/master-thesis/03_implementation.md

 setting the `jcr:isCheckedOut` property to true.
 Afterwards the node is marked as modified again, so that it will be saved on the subsequent save.

-### Write protection

 ### Delete a version

 JCR also allows users to delete versions.
-However, it looks like this method did not manage it into the PHPCR interface specifications.
+However, it looks like this method did not make it into the PHPCR interface specifications.
 The important part would be to repair the version graph after removing the version with adjusting the predecessors and successors of the previous and next version to result in a consistent state again.

-The `removeVersion` method have not been added to the PHPCR interface as part of this thesis nor was it implemented somewhere else, since real use cases for this are quite rare.
+The `removeVersion` method has not been added to the PHPCR interface as part of this thesis nor was it implemented somewhere else, since real use cases for this are quite rare.
 If somebody is doing versioning, it is probably a good idea to keep all of it.
 Even if one of the versions was a mistake it should be kept to analyze and learn from it later.

+However, it might be a handy feature if the user makes the `VersionHistory` publicly available, and sensitive data have been published.

 ### Restore a version